kbdiamondes/collectify-backend/README.md

 - **Request Body**: JSON representing the contract.
 - **Response**: JSON representing the created contract.

-## Due Payments Controller

-Get Client with Unpaid Contracts

-    URL: GET /client/{clientId}/unpaid-contracts
-    Description: Retrieve a client's information along with their unpaid contracts.
-    Parameters:
-        clientId (Path Variable): The unique identifier for the client.
-    Response:
-        HTTP Status Code 200 OK with JSON representing the client and unpaid contracts if the client exists.
-        HTTP Status Code 404 Not Found if the client does not exist.

-Get Client with Paid Contracts

-    URL: GET /client/{clientId}/paid-contracts
-    Description: Retrieve a client's information along with their paid contracts.
-    Parameters:
-        clientId (Path Variable): The unique identifier for the client.
-    Response:
-        HTTP Status Code 200 OK with JSON representing the client and paid contracts if the client exists.
-        HTTP Status Code 404 Not Found if the client does not exist.

 ## Pay Dues Controller

 ### Pay Dues